pleiszenburg/zugbruecke/docs/index.rst

 *zugbruecke* is a drop-in replacement for *ctypes*.
 This manual describes what makes *zugbruecke* special and how it differs from *ctypes*.
 It does not substitute the `ctypes documentation`_.
-Read it first if you have never called foreign functions with *ctypes* from *Python* scripts.
+Please read it first if you have never called foreign functions with *ctypes* from *Python* scripts.

 .. _ctypes documentation: https://docs.python.org/3/library/ctypes.html?highlight=ctypes#module-ctypes